ParticularLabs/EndToEndReliability/README.md

 All this retrying is all good but remember that Porche?
 Having a few of those delivered might not be what the customer really wanted.

 So how do we make sure that repeted requests to the server doesn't cause issues?
-The answer lies on a concept call idempotency, both hard to spell and to get right :)
+The answer lies in a concept call idempotency, both hard to spell and to get right :)

 We'll sort this out next.